world-politics-datalab/humanrights-treaties-ratification-status/README.md

 - **state party** - It is dichotomous variable: 1 equals the member's ratification of the treaty.
 - **year ratification or accession** - This the year the member state ratified the the convention.
 - **signatory** - A dichotomous variable that capture whether a state that has not ratified the treaty has signed it.
 - **no action** - A dichotomous variable: 1 equals a state which has not signed or ratified the convention.
+- **status** - The variable captures describes UN member state's status regarding the convention.
+It offers three options: state party, signatory state or no action.
+- **notes** - Text explaining a particular observation.